Shreyas-SAS/Login-Page-template/README.md

 # Login-Page-template
-Generic Template for any type of Login/ feedback or Form type Input for future projects at ADmyBRANDS[dot]com
+Generic Template for any type of Login/Feedback/Form type User Inputs for future projects at ADmyBRANDS[dot]com with built in capta based bot verification system.